JessicaGarson/Create-a-Personalized-Running-Plan/README.md

 ```

 ## Step 4: Sending your running plan to Notion
-You can use the Jupyter notebook [notion.ipynb](notion.ipynb) to send your running plan to Notion for activity tracking based on your plan.
+You can use the Jupyter notebook [Notion.ipynb](Notion.ipynb) to send your running plan to Notion for activity tracking based on your plan.
+To learn more about working with the Notion API, be sure to check out their [documentation on the subject](https://developers.notion.com/reference/intro) as well as the [Python library](https://pypi.org/project/notion-client/) used in this example.